 Android Police Virus (APV) is a type of Ransomware.
 It can block the entire system and encrypt all the files and applications.
 The Android Police Virus is the newly designed Android version of the famous FBI virus.

 FakeInst is one of the most widely spread Android malware.
 It is categorized under Trojan malware and is responsible for 22% of the total Android malicious attacks.
 FakeInst appears to be an installer program, but after the execution, the malware automatically sends premium-rate text messages.

 OpFake is a family of viruses that attacks Opera Browser and acts as its downloader.
-The attacker behind the OpFake silently monitors the user activities and sends premium-rate SMS through the victim device.
-It is spread through various ways, like through intriguing pop-ups, fake opera updates, and more.
+The attacker behind the OpFake silently monitors the user activities and sends premium-rate SMS through the victim’s device.
+It is spread in various ways, like through intriguing pop-ups, fake opera updates, and more.

-Basebridge is a spyware-type malware that infiltrates the Android device.
-It is known for spying on users, steal sensitive data from the smartphone, and send it remotely to the attackers behind it.
+Basebridge is a spyware-type malware that infiltrates Android devices.
+It is known for spying on users, stealing sensitive data from the smartphone, and sending it remotely to the attackers behind it.
 Additionally, it can also block data consumption monitoring.

-KungFu is a rootkit type malware that generally gets entry into the device by embedding itself to an application.
+KungFu is a rootkit-type malware that generally gets entry into the device by embedding itself into an application.
 After infiltrating the system, it quickly gets the root access of the device to hide from the security programs.
-KungFu comes with backdoor functionality that allows the intruders to secretly install the malicious apps or scripts on the system, use the web browser to navigate to different websites, and steal the data or information stored in the device storage.
+KungFu comes with backdoor functionality that allows the intruders to secretly install malicious apps or scripts on the system, use the web browser to navigate to different websites, and steal the data or information stored in the device storage.